OWASP/owasp-mastg/tests-beta/android/MASVS-NETWORK/MASTG-TEST-0217.md

 ## Evaluation

-The test case fails if any ["insecure TLS version"](https://mas.owasp.org/MASTG/0x04f-Testing-Network-Communication/#recommended-tls-settings) is directly enabled, or if the app enabled any settings allowing the use of outdated TLS versions, such as `okhttp3.ConnectionSpec.COMPATIBLE_TLS`.
+The test case fails if any [insecure TLS version](https://mas.owasp.org/MASTG/0x04f-Testing-Network-Communication/#recommended-tls-settings) is directly enabled, or if the app enabled any settings allowing the use of outdated TLS versions, such as `okhttp3.ConnectionSpec.COMPATIBLE_TLS`.